 In 1779 the Virginia General Assembly passed legislation that established the land patenting process for appropriating land in Kentucky County.
 A variety of land warrants and special legislative acts could be used to initiate a patent.
 Under the terms of the 1789 Compact with Virginia, Kentucky agreed to honor patents issued prior to Kentucky's statehood on June 1, 1792.
 The land patenting process continued after statehood.

 This website allows researchers to access files for both the Virginia and Old Kentucky Patent Series.
-The master database is under construction, but files can be accessed by patent number or grantee.
+Files can be accessed by patent number or grantee.
 A number of other search functions are also available:

 Land Office staff has compiled a list of selected patents that exemplify various warrants or historical references.